-Note: Managers must consult with their service Human Resources Team before taking any decision to dismiss on the grounds of capability.
+Note: line managers must consult with their HR Team before taking any decision to dismiss on the grounds of capability.

-20.8 Employees have the right to appeal against dismissal on the grounds of capability in accordance with the Appeals procedure detailed in the Code of Discipline: Disciplinary & Appeals Procedure.
+Employees have the right to appeal against dismissal on the grounds of capability in accordance with the appeals procedure detailed in Appeals Policy and Procedure.

-Disciplinary Considerations
+18. Disciplinary Considerations

-- 21. Disciplinary action may be considered if there are breaches of conduct at any stage of the attendance management process (including the return to work process) in accordance with the organisation's Discipline and Appeals Procedure such as;
+Disciplinary action may be considered if there are breaches of conduct at any stage of the attendance management process (including the return to work process) in accordance with the company's Discipline and Appeals Procedure such as:

-- Unauthorised absence,
+Unauthorised absence,

 - A failure to comply with absence reporting procedures,

 - An abuse of the sick pay provisions,

 - Fraudulent conduct

-Note: In the application and interpretation of this policy further detailed guidance is provided for Managers / Supervisors within the supporting documents available on the HR pages of the Intranet.
-Advice and guidance on the application of these procedures is also available from service Human Resources team.
+Note: In the application and interpretation of this policy further detailed guidance is provided for line managers within the supporting documents available on the HR pages of the Intranet.
+Advice and guidance on the application of these procedures is also available from the HR team.